eccenca/cmem-plugin-pyshacl/README.md

 | Add labels                | add_labels_to_validation_graph        |
 | Add labels from data and SHACL graphs | include_graphs_labels                 |
 | Add shui:conforms flag to focus node resources | add_shui_conforms_to_validation_graph |

+Currently, the plugin only accepts one set of parameters.